Nebo15/qbill.docs/source/includes/_intoduction.md

 We support hustle-free integration with oAuth providers.
 See more at [Authentication](#authentication) section.

 Also we support custom webhook integrations in a SOA-style.
 This will help you to add any puzzle-pieces that you may need: users storage, antifraud systems, data storages, scoring systems, etc.

+### Project scopes

+We allow you to create separated projects in case you need them for different test or production environments.